Benefits & Leave 11 min

 Every citizen and legal resident in Italy has automatic access to the country’s healthcare system.
 Since free or low-cost medical care is a mandatory benefit within the Italian social welfare system, employers are not required to provide health insurance.
 The country’s healthcare system is funded largely by taxes, including the regional production tax, or IRAP.
 This tax on companies doing business in Italy is calculated at the regional level and collected at the national one.

-Pension contributions are mandatory for employers and employees, but differ based on the nature of the industry and job classification.
+Pension contributions are mandatory for employers and employees but differ based on the nature of the industry and job classification.

 Employers — not employees — are also required to maintain insurance for work-related accidents through the Istituto Nazionale per l'Assicurazione contro gli Infortuni sul Lavoro (INAIL).

-Employees in Italy are entitled to paid sick time off, with the initial three days paid in full by the employer, and the country’s national health system supporting an employee’s salary for up to 180 days.
+Employees in Italy are entitled to paid sick time off, with the initial three days paid in full by the employer and the country’s national health system supporting an employee’s salary for up to 180 days.
 Robust corporate taxes form the financial backbone of this system.

 Independent contractors in Italy may access only certain state-provided benefits.
 These exclude paid holidays, sick pay, and work-related accident insurance.
-Thanks to implementation of the Jobs Act in Italy, contractors are able to take advantage of parental leave and receive maternity allowances.
+Thanks to the implementation of the Jobs Act in Italy, contractors are able to take advantage of parental leave and receive maternity allowances.

 Statutory and common employee benefits